done1892/Advanced-Machine-Learning-Project/README.md

 natural angle that a human would use to take a picture.
 In this paper we propose CAOS, a new system to allow a common convolutional neural network to deal with the cyclical nature of predicting the natural angle of an image.
 The solution is not straightforward due to the periodic behavior of angles.
-The model proposed is a supervised neural network that avoids the need to previously and feature points or landmarks but uses a standard convolutional neural network with a particular kind of loss function and output pair.
-The model reaches state of the art results in a specific domain without signs of overftting
+The model proposed is a supervised neural network that doesn't need feature points or landmarks as inputs but uses a standard convolutional neural network with a particular kind of loss function and output pair.
+The model reaches state of the art results in a specific domain without signs of overfitting.

 #